 For any book worms, The Last Book Store in downtown LA is an absolute dream.
 Going against the grain of large bookstore closures and the popularity of E-readers, The Last Book Store continues to gain popularity.
 It is the largest used and new book (and record store!) in California.

-The store is around 22,000 square feet, located in an old bank, even including the vault!
-The owners love to create visual merchandising to attract customers, including a plant wall and a book tunnel you may have seen on Instagram.
+The store is around 22,000 square feet, and hosts more than 500,000 titles.
+Located in an old bank, the owners love to create visual merchandising to attract customers, including a plant wall and a book tunnel you may have seen on Instagram.

 24. Bronson Cave In Griffith Park